linode/docs/docs/quick-answers/linux/alias-frequently-used-commands/index.md

 ## What is an Alias?

-An alias is a custom shortcut set to represent a set of commands or one run with specific options.
-Use an alias to run frequently used processes with as little as a single character.
+An alias is a custom shortcut set to represent a set of commands or a single command run with specific options.
+Use an alias to execute frequently used processes with as little as a single character.

 ## List Existing Aliases